 Call the agency for more information and any questions you may have.
 The office is open weekdays from 7:30am - 4:00pm

-If you are interested in learning about the current training requirements and where to find classes, contact Sue Bauer at Crawford County Children Services, 419-563-1570 extension 226.
+If you are interested in learning about the current training requirements and where to find classes, contact Sue Bauer at Crawford County Children Services, 419-563-1570 and select option 5.
 Please note that foster parents are required to participate in ongoing education in order to maintain their license from year to year.

 Visit the State of Ohio's Forster Care and Adoption website: https://fosterandadopt.jfs.ohio.gov/